-Is it legal or illegal using a self-balancing scooter?
+Is it legal or illegal using an electric light vehicle?

 The rules of the road or the err… pavement.

-You’ve probably seen online videos of people using hoverboards, swegways.
+You’ve probably seen online videos of people using electric scooters and electric monowheels.
 You might’ve already seen people zipping past you on the streets with them.
+As ‘self-balancing’ electric unicycles and electric scooters become more common across the UK, more people are starting to realize how much they can change their transport experience.
+Whether it’s commuting to work or simply riding around for pleasure, it’s amazing to discover how far these vehicles can take you.
 But what is the legality of riding them in public places?
 Here we have some handy facts to keep you on the right side of the law.

 The future is bright.
 The age of urban transport is upon us.
 So hop on and enjoy!